 The sounds listed above are available on floppy disks for all S-Series samplers.
 We also have the complete collection available on CD-ROM with our Elite or Midi Mix CD's Most S-Series samplers also will read WAV files so be sure to check out our WAV database.
 Our WAV library is massive and filled with tons of cool stuff which you can download and start using in your tracks today.

-If your just getting into digital samplers and on a budget, an old S-Series sampler is worth looking into.
+If you're just getting into digital samplers and on a budget, an old S-Series sampler is worth looking into.
 You can probably pick one up for a couple of hundred US dollars on Ebay.

 If you have any questions or comments please contact us via phone or e-mail.
 Thank's for your support and Happy Sampling!